Ben-Hampson/.dotfiles/README.md

 Local `.zshrc` settings go in `.zshrc_local`.
 This is where sensitive environment variables should go.
 If the `.zsh_local` is found on the system, it is automatically sourced at the end of `.zshrc`.

 ## TO DO
+- [x] Add git config files to keep git aliases
-- [ ] Script to install zsh plugins, Powerlevel10k, nerd font, and asdf
+- [x] Script to install zsh plugins, Powerlevel10k, nerd font, and asdf
 - [ ] pre-commit: Prevent secrets being committed.
-- [ ] Add git config files to keep git aliases